Kyle Higashioka Player Props: Yankees vs. Astros

-The New York Yankees and Kyle Higashioka (.300 slugging percentage over his past 10 games, including one homer), take on starter Hunter Brown and the Houston Astros at Yankee Stadium, Friday at 7:05 PM ET.
+The New York Yankees and Kyle Higashioka (.323 slugging percentage over his past 10 games, including one homer), battle starting pitcher Jose Urquidy and the Houston Astros at Yankee Stadium, Sunday at 1:35 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Rays.
+He had a one-hit performance in his previous game (1-for-2) against the Astros.

 Kyle Higashioka Game Info & Props vs. the Astros